If your account is in credit, it means you have money left over after paying your latest bill. There are 3 situations when you can apply for a refund.

-If there’s a positive balance left in your account once you’ve paid your final bill, we’ll automatically refund it to you.
+If there’s credit left in your account once you’ve paid your final bill, we’ll automatically refund it to you.
 It’ll take a maximum of 14 working days after your final statement.

-Once we have your final meter readings, we’ll send you a final statement to tell you if you have a negative or positive balance.
-If you have a positive balance in your account, we’ll automatically refund this to you.
+Once we have your final meter readings, we’ll send you a final statement.
+If you have credit in your account, we’ll automatically refund this to you.
 You don’t need to do anything.

 The money will go into the bank account your Direct Debit comes from.
 You should get it within 14 working days of your final statement.

-You can ask for a refund if your positive balance is at least £25 higher than one month’s Direct Debit.
+You can ask for a refund if your balance is in credit with at least a month’s Direct Debit amount.

 It’s best to apply for a refund when you’ve recently received a statement that’s based on accurate meter readings – not estimates.